-Dr Dennis Hemphill is an Honorary Professor in Victoria University's Institute for Health and Sport and serves as the Chair of the Exercise and Sport Science Australia Ethics and Disciplinary Committee.
-He is a long-standing member of the International Association for the Philosophy of Sport, plus a member of the Victorian Sport Integrity Network and Basketball Australia's National Integrity Advisory Group.
+Dr Dennis Hemphill is an Honorary Professor in Victoria University's Institute for Health and Sport and a Research Fellow in La Trobe University's Centre for Sport and Social Impact.
+He is a long-standing member of the International Association for the Philosophy of Sport, plus a member of the Victorian Sport Integrity Network.